flippermischief/flippermischief.github.io/README.md

 # Welcome!
-This is the website for the Mischeif Firmware!
+This is the website for the Mischief Firmware!